 Genrecon, State Library of Queensland, Brisbane.

-Join me for a few things over the weekend.
+I have the pleasure of being part of three events over the Genrecon weekend.
 I’ll be part of a panel titled ‘Social Media: Are We There Yet?
 Do I Have To?’ at 11 a.m. on Saturday, 23 November.

-Then come to a workshop where together we’ll formulate plots for dystopian novels centred around social media.
+Then join me for a workshop where together we’ll formulate plots for dystopian novels centred around social media.
 3.20 p.m. on Saturday, 23 November.

-The Queer Sci Fi group’s new flash fiction anthology, Migration, will be out soon.
+The Queer Sci Fi group’s new flash fiction anthology, Migration, is out!
 I’m one of the lucky authors who made it into this collection.

 I’ve released a SHORT STORY for you to download FREE!

 The team at Aussie Speculative Fiction are sharing first chapters.
 You can find your next great read by getting to know the start of the story.